 What clothing is appropriate in Muslim countries depends so much on which country you are visiting, but also on the places you go to.
 If in doubt, always go for the safer version (covered arms and legs) and women should also carry a thin headscarf in case they need to cover their hair.

-I bought a maxi skirt, especially for our Dubai trip.
+The first time we traveled to the United Arab Emirates, I bought a maxi skirt, especially for our Dubai trip.
 Although it wasn’t really necessary, I wore it on a couple of occasions in Dubai and felt very much at ease anywhere we went.

 I think one should always be respectful of the local habits of the country and its people.
-Just as people should be respectful to our way of life when they come to the West!
+Just as people should be respectful of our way of life when they come to the West!
 But that’s another topic, so let’s not get into politics….

 This simple guide to what to wear in Dubai should help you pack and feel more at ease when traveling to Dubai, UAE.
 Find out!